MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server-2016.md

 description: "How to configure SharePoint Server profile synchronization with Microsoft Identity Manager (MIM)."
 ---

-# Use a sample MIM solution in SharePoint Server 2016
+# Use a sample MIM solution in SharePoint Servers 2016 and 2019

 [!INCLUDE[appliesto-xxx-2016-2019-xxx-xxx-md](../includes/appliesto-xxx-2016-2019-xxx-md.md)]